slayer6409/Emergency-Dice-Updated/README.md

 * Gives you the ability to fly with your sprint key
 * Allows you to pick any effect (both good and bad ones)
 * Spawns 2-4 random items from the shop
+* Duplicates your inventory on the ground
+* Gives you a random dice as a "Reroll"
+* Gives you a masterball (Needs LethalMon)
+* Gives you one of every dice

 ### Good